Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

-In \cite{EO2007,Eynard:2007fi}, it is shown that a Laplace transform of the Mirzakhani's recursion for the Weil-Petersson volumes obeys the \emph{Chekhov-Eynard-Orantin (CEO) topological recursion} \cite{EO2007}.
-The CEO topological recursion is originally found in the asymptotic analysis of correlation functions of Hermitian matrix models \cite{Alexandrov:2003pj,Eynard:2004mh}, and the basic data of the recursion relation is extracted from the algebro-geometric data of a \emph{spectral curve}.
-The spectral curve $\mathcal{C}$ consists of basic data $(\Sigma;\mathsf{x},\mathsf{y},B)$: a compact Riemann surface $\Sigma$, coordinate functions $(\mathsf{x},\mathsf{y})$ on $\Sigma^{\otimes 2}$, and a bidifferential $B$ on $\Sigma^{\otimes 2}$.
+In \cite{EO2007,Eynard:2007fi}, it was shown that a Laplace transform of Mirzakhani's recursion for the Weil--Petersson volumes obeys the \emph{Chekhov--Eynard--Orantin $($CEO$)$ topological recursion} \cite{EO2007}.
+The CEO topological recursion was originally found in the asymptotic analysis of correlation functions of Hermitian matrix models \cite{Alexandrov:2003pj,Eynard:2004mh}, and the basic data of the recursion relation is extracted from algebro-geometric data of a \emph{spectral curve}.
+The spectral curve $\mathcal{C}$ consists of basic data~$(\Sigma;\mathsf{x},\mathsf{y},B)$: a compact Riemann surface $\Sigma$, coordinate functions $(\mathsf{x},\mathsf{y})$ on $\Sigma^{\otimes 2}$, and a bidifferential $B$ on $\Sigma^{\otimes 2}$.
 In this paper, we focus on the following class of spectral curves with the basic data:

 where the remaining $\mathsf{y}$-coordinate function is specified depending on the models.
-In particular, the $\mathsf{y}$-coordinate function for the Laplace dual of the Mirzakhani's recursion is $y^{\mathrm{WP}}(z)$ in Table \ref{tab:spectral_curve}.
-This spectral curve resides in the class of the KdV spectral curve in Table \ref{tab:spectral_curve} which involves time variables $\mathsf{u}_a$ and leads to the asymptotic expansion of the tau-function of the KdV hierarchy given by the Kontsevich's matrix integral \cite{Kontsevich} via the CEO topological recursion \cite{EO2007}.
+In particular, the $\mathsf{y}$-coordinate function for the Laplace dual of Mirzakhani's recursion is $\sfy^{\mathrm{WP}}(z)$ in Table \ref{tab:spectral_curve}.
+This spectral curve resides in the class of the KdV spectral curve in Table \ref{tab:spectral_curve} which involves time variables $\mathsf{u}_a$ and leads to the asymptotic expansion of the tau-function of the KdV hierarchy given by Kontsevich's matrix integral \cite{Kontsevich} via the CEO topological recursion \cite{EO2007}.

-In recent years, several fascinating developments and extensions of the CEO topological recursion for the Weil-Petersson volumes has been reported in theoretical physics and geometry.
-In theoretical physics, the non-perturbative studies of the \emph{Jackiw-Teitelboim (JT) gravity} motivated by gauge/gravity correspondence uncovered a novel aspect of the Weil-Petersson volumes and their recursions.
-In the Saad-Shenker-Stanford's work \cite{Saad:2019lba}, the Weil-Petersson volume of the moduli space of hyperbolic bordered Riemann surfaces arises in the computation of the path integral of the partition function in the JT gravity, and the physical interpretation of the JT gravity partition function as a matrix integral is pointed out.
+In recent years, several fascinating developments and extensions of the CEO topological recursion for the Weil--Petersson volumes have been reported in theoretical physics and geometry.
+In theoretical physics, the non-perturbative studies of the \emph{Jackiw--Teitelboim $($JT$)$ gravity} motivated by gauge/gravity correspondence uncovered a novel aspect of the Weil--Petersson volumes and their recursions.
+In Saad--Shenker--Stanford's work \cite{Saad:2019lba}, the Weil--Petersson volume of the moduli space of hyperbolic bordered Riemann surfaces arises in the computation of the path integral of the partition function in the JT gravity, and the physical interpretation of the JT gravity partition function as a matrix integral was pointed out.